marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 Unfortunately, these features can be tricky to configure, and are limited to certain manufacturers.
 They aren't specific to screen time, so your experience may not be the smoothest.

-### Third-Party Timer Apps
+### Apps to Limit Your Screen Time

-We tested more than 20 apps in the App Store and Play Store to limit screen time.
+We tested more than 20 apps in the App Store and Play Store to cut down screentime.
 Here are the most recommended ones:

 <div class="third-party-apps">
 {%- for app in third_party_apps %}